How definitions drive debates: What we mean by “loss of trust"by Nara Shin

 There’s a particularly strong link between income inequality and lack of institutional trust.
 Where inequality is higher, people in poverty feel less powerful and opt out of both civic and community participation.
 But even more concerning is the correlating decrease of trust in fellow citizens.
 A major study by political scientists Mitchell Brown and Eric M. Uslaner found that “when resources are distributed inequitably, people at the top and bottom will not see each other as facing a shared fate,” creating “less reason to trust people of different backgrounds.”
 When you can’t trust your own neighbors, how can you trust a much larger, faceless institution?

 Can we brush off the cynicism of eroding trust and rebuild confidence in our institutions to improve society?
 Or is there an alternative, a more creative option?
-Join the debate right now @DohaDebates using the hashtag #DearWorld and let us know, and mark your calendar for the live debate on November 12.
+Join the debate right now @DohaDebates using the hashtag #DearWorld and let us know.